 - 1. If an employee cannot resume his duties after a long-term special leave that was granted to him, as referred to in article J-14, as a result of the university of applied sciences' workforce having been reduced, this will constitute a ground for termination of the employment contract, provided a thorough investigation has been carried out with respect to a possible reassignment of duties. - 2.
-The employment contract of an employee who does not resume his duties at the agreed time after a long-term special leave that was granted to him will be considered terminated for the application of this CA.
+The employment contract of an employee who does not resume his duties at the agreed time after a long-term special leave that was granted to him will be considered terminated for the application of this CA. - 3.
+Paragraph 2 does not apply if the employee argues convincingly, within a reasonable period of time, that he had valid reasons not to resume his duties.
+In that case the leave will be deemed to have been extended until such time as these reasons cease to exist.

-&lt;sup>16 As referred to in the policy conditions of the collective invalidity insurance, for example of Loyalis.
+16 As referred to in the policy conditions of the collective invalidity insurance, for example of Loyalis.